 - Learn what your parrot wants

-Different birds require different things during the bluffing stage.
+Different parrots require different things during the bluffing stage.
 If those needs aren’t met, hostility will be inevitable.
-The good news is, like most teenagers, your bird will eventually grow out of this.
+The good news is, like most teenagers, your parrot will eventually grow out of this.

-However, as the bird grows up, these nips can become dangerous.
-If you suddenly correct the bird, it may have its feelings hurt.
+However, as the parrot grows up, these nips can become dangerous.
+If you suddenly correct the parrot, it may have its feelings hurt.
 After all, it believes it’s done nothing wrong.

 As an adult, you may need more thorough training.
 The beak-tapping and “no” tactic will still apply.
 However, this may take longer for your parrot to adapt to.
 If the biting is excessive, you may need a professional trainer.